kirisky/DragonTrainer/README.md

 ##### Missions
 - `MissionBoard.cs` defines a few operations of the Mission Board.
 - `IWarrior.cs` defines an interface for different `Warriors`.
 But for now, there is only one Warrior.
 - `NewbieWarrior.cs` implements the methods of `IWarrior.cs`.
+And it includes logics of the refreshing mission board, picking missions and solve missions.

 ##### Shopping
 - `Store.cs` defines a few operations of the Shop.
 - `IProcurementSolution.cs` defines an interface for different shopping solutions.
 But for now, there is only one solution.
 - `NewbieProcurementSolution.cs` implements the methods of `IProcurementSolution.cs`.
+And it includes logics of fetching item list and buying potions and levels.

 ### DTOs
 - `GameInfo.cs` is a container for the information from `/api/v2/game/start`